michellepanzironi/onsiteHR/README.md

 # HR App for OnSiteIQ

+This is a simple front end app that displays a mock HR interface that allows the user to view pretend candidates, accept/reject them, and leave notes.
+It also uses a couple custom hooks to manage local storage and the display state of a pop-up modal.

 This app was bootstrapped with `npx create-react-app` \
 Candidate data uses https://randomuser.me/api \
 Automated tests written with react-testing-library
+Tab view is managed using react-tabs

 ## When running this app will: